StrayDogSyn/weather_dashboard_E_Hunter_Petross/docs/architecture/project_structure.md

 - `pydantic` - Data validation
 - `python-dotenv` - Environment configuration

-Development dependencies are specified in `requirements-dev.txt` and test dependencies in `tests/requirements-test.txt`.
+Development dependencies are specified in `docs/development/requirements-dev.txt` and test dependencies in `tests/requirements-test.txt`.

 The project is now clean, focused, and ready for professional use or demonstration! 🎉